apache/asterixdb/asterix-doc/src/site/markdown/install.md

  * For Mac: [JDK 7 Mac Install](http://docs.oracle.com/javase/7/docs/webnotes/install/mac/mac-jdk.html)
 JDK would be installed at /Library/Java/JavaVirtualMachines/jdk-version/Contents/Home .

 The java installation directory is referred as JAVA_HOME.
-Since we upgraded/installed Java, we need to ensure JAVA_HOME points to the installation directory of JDK 7.
+Since we upgraded/installed Java, we need to ensure JAVA_HOME points to the installation directory of JDK.
 Modify your ~/.bash_profile (or ~/.bashrc) and define JAVA_HOME accordingly.
 After the modification, execute the following:

         $ java -version